thoth-station/adviser/docs/source/boots.rst

 -----------------------

 A very first :ref:`pipeline unit <unit>` is called ":class:`boot
-<thoth.adviser.boot.Boot>`" as it is started as a first pipeline unit.
-It's
+<thoth.adviser.boot.Boot>`".
+As the name suggests it is started as a first
-main purpose is to check input, adjust input parameters, halt adviser in case of any undesired conditions or to print any messages to logger (that will show up in user logs).
-As in case of all units, it has access to adviser context to check any input values to the adviser (user input, parameters or hyperparameters).
+pipeline unit in the resolution pipeline.
+It's main purpose is to check input, adjust input parameters, halt resolver in case of any undesired conditions or to print any messages to logger (that will show up in user logs).
+As in case of all units, it has access to resolver context to check any input values to the resolver (user input, parameters or hyperparameters).

 .. note::